IKOR-GmbH/sip-framework/docs/README.md

       id: <adapterName>.<externalSystem>
       uri: ftp://...
 ```
-**in/out** key corresponds to consumers and producers respectively.
-Meaning, if the message is entering the route ("from" statement)
+**<in/out>** corresponds to consumers and producers respectively.
-we are talking about consumer, and the proper configuration would have "in" key on this place.
-If the message is leaving the route
+This means in case a message is received through a route using from, then it is a consumer and in is used.
-("to" statement), we speak of producer and proper configuration key should be "out".
+On the other hand, it is a producer when a message is sent via to.
+In this case, out is used as key in the configuration file.

-**<adapter-name>** should correspond to the domain adapter is dealing with, like billing, partner, policy etc.
+**<adapter-name>** should correspond to the domain adapter it is dealing with (e.g. billing, partner, policy etc.)

-**<external-system>** should correspond to the name of the system(or client) adapter is communicating with.
+**<external-system>** should match the name of the system or client the adapter is communicating with.

-**<endpoint>** in case we have more endpoints on one adapter with the same domain and external system, additional identification
+**<endpoint>** in case there are multiple endpoints for an adapter that uses the same domain and external system, additional identification
-in required.
-For this purpose we use additional "endpoint" key to provide required distinction.
+is required.
+For this purpose we use an additional endpoint key to provide distinction.

 For example: